Mercedes-Benz M272 engine: Balance shaft gear and other issues

-M272 engines that were sold between 2004 and 2008 with engine serial numbers below 2729..30 468993 often show early wear of the balance shaft gears, requiring extensive repairs at a retail cost of over $4,000.
+M272 engines that were sold between 2004 and 2007 with engine serial numbers up to 2729..30 468993 often show early wear of the balance shaft gears, requiring extensive repairs at a retail cost of over $4,000.
 These complaints led to a class action lawsuit against Mercedes-Benz (Greg Suddreth and Paul Dunton v.
 Mercedes-Benz USA, LLC), which alleged the M272 engines are equipped with defective balance shafts gears which "wear out prematurely, excessively and without warning, purportedly causing the vehicles to malfunction, the check engine light to illuminate and the vehicle to misfire and/or stop driving."
 The suit further alleged that Mercedes knew of this problem, sending out repair bulletins on how to address this issue and ultimately changing the balance shaft gears to avoid this problem.
 This suit was ultimately dismissed with the judge agreeing with Mercedes that because the gears fail at 60 -80K miles and outside of the warranty period, Mercedes is not legally responsible for these problems.

 However, a second class action lawsuit was filed in October 2012 in Northern California, covering Mercedes-Benz models manufactured between 2005 and 2007.
 A preliminary settlement was reached on April 8, 2015, which would see owners compensated for up to 70% of the cost of the repair.

 These engines also have a common issue with their intake manifolds.
 The M273 also has similar issues but not to the same extent.
 The plastic lever that operates the opening and closing of the variable length intake manifold can break prematurely.
 Mercedes doesn't have this particular part listed, instead they sell the whole intake manifold as one unit which can cost upwards of $800 US.
 There are a number of third-party companies that sell a replacement lever made out of metal at a much cheaper cost.